sebastianjnuwu/KellyWorld/README.md

 # About me!

 Hello my name is `MyCat` I was raised on the server [KettraWorld](https://discord.gg/NDzFeDp8YE), really enjoy playing games and helping people around me!
-And I try to make people aware of my cause!   `UwU`
+But my little friends suffer! `UwU`

 # 🪧 commands